 - Use a dry cloth or mop to pat the flooring dry.

-Apple cider vinegar is a gentle floor cleaner that will not only clean discolored vinyl floors but also remove vinyl flooring discoloration for good.
+Apple cider vinegar is a gentle floor cleaner that will not only clean discolored vinyl floor but also remove vinyl flooring discoloration for good.

 To clean stubborn stains on your